Andrew Gant

 Andrew John Gant (born 6 August 1963) is a British composer, singer, author, teacher and Liberal Democrat politician.
 He was organist, choirmaster and composer at Her Majesty's Chapel Royal from 2000 to 2013, and has published several books on musical subjects.

-Gant is leader of the Liberal Democrat group on Oxford City Council and a member of Oxfordshire County Council.
+Gant serves as a Liberal Democrat Councillor on both Oxford City Council and Oxfordshire County Council.
 He was the party's parliamentary candidate for The Cotswolds constituency at the 2017 general election and for the Staffordshire Moorlands constituency at the 2019 general election.
+In 2022 he was elected to the Cabinet of Oxfordshire County Council with the Highways Management portfolio.

+He is the husband of Katherine Willis, Baroness Willis of Summertown.

 Education

 Gant attended Radley College before going on to read music and English at St John's College, Cambridge.
 He was a choral scholar and sang in the college choir under George Guest.
 He subsequently studied composition with Paul Patterson at the Royal Academy of Music and completed his PhD at Goldsmiths College, University of London.

 Musical career

 Gant is Stipendiary Lecturer in Music at St Peter's College, Oxford, and held the same position at St Edmund Hall, Oxford, until 2014.
-He is an experienced singer, having sung with most of the United Kingdom's leading choirs and vocal ensembles, including The Sixteen, the Monteverdi Choir, the Cambridge Singers and the Tallis Scholars.
-He was first tenor and one of the principal arrangers for the six-man vocal sextet The Light Blues, with whom he toured and performed in the US, Africa, Israel and across Europe.
+In his early career he sang tenor with most of the United Kingdom's leading choirs and vocal ensembles, including The Sixteen, the Monteverdi Choir, the Cambridge Singers, the Tallis Scholars, and the six-man vocal sextet The Light Blues, with whom he toured and performed in the US, Africa, Israel and across Europe.
 He has held posts as a church musician at Westminster Abbey, Selwyn College, Cambridge, the Royal Military Chapel (the Guards' Chapel) and Worcester College, Oxford.
 In September 2000 he was appointed Organist, Choirmaster and Composer at Her Majesty's Chapels Royal and held the post until August 2013.
 He led the Chapel Royal choir at, among many other events, the funeral of Queen Elizabeth the Queen Mother, the Golden Jubilee service at St Paul's Cathedral in 2002, the Diamond Jubiliee service in 2012 (also at St Paul's Cathedral), the tenth anniversary service for the death of Diana, Princess of Wales, the wedding of Prince William and Catherine Middleton in 2011, the annual Remembrance Day parade at the Cenotaph and the annual Royal Maundy service, in addition to the regular services held in the chapels of St James's Palace and Kensington Palace.
 The annual tradition of Christmas carols performed for the royal household in the ballroom of Buckingham Palace and broadcast on Classic FM began during his tenure.
-During the summer of 2002 he was featured in a BBC Radio 4 documentary.